READY TO TAKE YOUR OWN PERSONALIZED CLARK JOURNEY?

 Full-time students enrolling in the spring semester will receive information from their individual programs about orientation scheduling.

-Please email your program contact if you have any questions your specific orientation.
+Please feel free to email your program contact if you have any specific questions about orientation.

 Orientation for incoming Spring 2017 graduate students will be held January 12.
-Review our calendar and orientation information for additional details about departmental orientation you may be required to attend.
+You can review the Spring 2017 Calendar for additional information.

 If you had not completed your degree at the time of your application, please send your final official transcripts (and certificate of graduation, if applicable) to the Graduate Admissions Office.